The Best Flea Treatment for Dogs in 2022

 Cost-effective pack includes six applications

-Bayer’s K9 Advantix 11 is specifically engineered to protect your dog from all kinds of pesticides such as fleas, ticks, and mosquitos.
+Bayer’s K9 Advantix 11 is specifically engineered to protect big dogs from all kinds of pests including fleas, ticks, and mosquitos.
 This waterproof product will start killing fleas within ten minutes.
-It’s extremely convenient and easy to apply – just spread the substance evenly from two to three spots from the top of your dog’s back to their tail base.
-There you have it, that will be your puppy covered for a whole month.
+It’s super convenient and easy to apply too– just spread the substance evenly from two to three spots from the top of your dog’s back to their tail base, and your pup will be covered for a whole month.

-This magical product jumps into action almost immediately, starting to kill reinfesting fleas within just ten minutes after application.
-It’s even able to kill off the nastier flea breed that dog-lovers fear the most who carry lime disease.
+This effective product jumps into action almost immediately, starting to kill fleas within just ten minutes after application.
+It’s even able to kill off the nastier parasite breed that dog-lovers fear the most – ticks who carry lime disease.

 Fleas are killed on your dog within four hours after application